mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 We usually use the Host Network for applications that need the fastest possible network performance or direct access to the host's network.

 ---

+## Q22.
+What is the None Network and when would you use it?

+> **AKA:** What happens if a container has no network?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 20–30 seconds

+### 🎤 Interview Answer

+The None Network is a Docker network mode where the container runs without any network connectivity.
+It doesn't have access to the internet, the host machine, or other containers.

+We use the None Network when an application doesn't require network communication or when we want complete network isolation for security, testing, or specialized workloads.

+---